bssb/linuxschool/content/posts/borg-full-system-backup.md

 This guide will cover setting up a borg repository, creating backups, and also show how to run them automatically.

-## Creating a borg repository
+## Initialize the repository

 You should have a separate repository for each system you intend to back up.
 Borg documentation indicates that it's possible to share a repository with multiple hosts, but not recommended.

 {{< highlight bash >}}
-borg init --encryption=none /backup/borg-hostname
+$ sudo borg init --encryption=none /backup/borg-hostname
 {{< / highlight >}}

-## Creating a borg archive
+## Create an archive

 Whenever you want to back up your files, you create a new archive inside your repository.
 Deduplication makes it unnecessary to do incremental backups, because borg figures out which files have been changed and only stores one copy of each file.